 Dr. Schapiro is an anesthesiologist at the University of Vermont Medical Center and the chairman of the Department of Anesthesiology at the University of Vermont College of Medicine (UVMCM).
 He received his bachelor of arts in biology and masters of science in natural sciences/epidemiology from the State University of New York at Buffalo and his medical degree at UVMMC.

 An attending anesthesiologist at FAHC since 1986, Dr. Schapiro is currently a member of the hospital's strategic management, faculty practice finance, medical staff executive, and operating room steering committees.

-VMS is governed by a Council, which meets to discuss the policy, governance, operations, and finances of the organization.
-The Council's membership includes VMS officers, geographic and specialty society representatives, the Vermont Department of Health, and the University of Vermont College of Medicine.
+VMS is governed by a Board, which meets to discuss the policy, governance, operations, and finances of the organization.
+Board membership includes VMS officers, geographic, specialty society and at-large representatives.

-Each member has an equal voice at the Annual VMS Membership Meeting, at which the members adopt VMS policy and elect the officers of the organization.
+Each member has an equal voice at the Annual VMS Membership Meeting, at which the members elect the officers of the organization.